 When in doubt, look for these signs, and use your best judgement.

-“Context is important,” said Dr. Catherine J. Ullman, UB’s Senior Information Security Analyst.
+“Context is important,” said Dr. Catherine J. Ullman, UB’s Principal Technology Architect, Security.
 “One or two of these might not catch your attention.
 But when you look carefully and see a few of these things at once, you know you might be dealing with a fraudulent email.”

 Students should remain skeptical, and do their research.

 Verify the offer by contacting the company directly.
 Look them up online.
 Don’t use the number or email address from the email.
 Look for a contact in HR, call them up and ask if this is a legitimate job offer.